Guest post from Chris.B

 All of this costs money and entails delays.
 Delays are bad because it makes it difficult for manufacturers to predict their future budgets.
 They’re simply not going to lay down money for new plant machinery or order expensive key components without a guarantee that there will be new work on the horizon.
 This is simply good business practice and you can’t really knock a company for doing it.

-But even then, when the project has been approved and production is under way, politics can still rear its ugly head.
-A new government comes in and they decide they don’t need as many shiny, pointy things for the air force over the next 20 years, so they cut an order by 25%.
+But even then, when the project has been approved and production is underway, politics can still rear its ugly head.
+A new government comes in and they decide they don’t need as many shiny, pointy things for the air force over the next 20 years, so they cut orders by 25%.

-So the manufacturer now has to produce 10 less planes per year.
+So the manufacturer now has to produce 10 fewer planes per year.
 They could tell everyone to just work really slowly and take more coffee breaks, but that still costs the same in labour along with a reduction of income from sales.
-A much more economical solution is to simply release a proportion of the work force.
-Of course this is a short term measure only.
+A much more economical solution is to simply release a proportion of the workforce.
+Of course, this is a short term measure only.

 At this point it seems that politics couldn’t do any more damage, however the Government still has one more ace in the hole.

-That poses a problem however, a problem which fits in nicely with the next segment.
+That poses a problem, however, a problem that fits in nicely with the next segment.

 So what caused the heart attack?